slow periods in busienss

 • No monthly minimums (you choose when and how much to factor)

-• Non-recourse factoring (the factoring company assume the credit risk)
+• Non-recourse factoring (the factoring company assumes the credit risk)

 • Spot factoring